COW MILK ALLERGY

 Cross reactivity is usually caused by the proteins in one food being similarly shaped to those in another food.
 Unusually there is cross reactivity between the seed storage proteins in soya beans and the casein in cows milk.
 This is called non-homologous cross reactivity.
 This is a common anecdote, that babies allergic to cows milk can often not tolerate soya milk either and this would be the reason.

 Cow's milk is usually the first food for many babies, which is why it seems such a common allergy.
 It is advisable to see your GP or health provider if your baby has an allergy as many very young children with a milk allergy will outgrow it.

-Milk is a high FODMAP food.
-FODMAP stands for F
+in milk is a high FODMAP food.
+FODMAP

 olyols.
 Foods high in FODMAPs can cause symptoms of food intolerance, affecting the gastro intestinal system and this can be mistaken for a true IgE food allergy.

 You can read more about Food Intolerances

 Cow's milk allergy is not currently associated with any allergic syndromes.

 There is a lot of evidence of cross reactivity between cow's milk and eggs and this is due to serum albumin proteins found in both.